Towards Prediction of Financial Crashes with a D-Wave Quantum Computer

 \section{Quantum annealing algorithm}

-The algorithm proposed in Ref.~\cite{crash} was employed to find the equilibrium configurations of financial networks.
-In particular, finding financial equilibrium can be represented as the minimization of an objective function for which the optimal configuration of variables represents the equilibrium state, and this is, in turn, equivalent to finding the ground state of a classical spin Hamiltonian.
+As proposed in Ref.~\cite{crash} finding financial equilibrium can be represented as the minimization of an objective function, which is equivalent to finding the ground state of a classical spin Hamiltonian.

 By squaring Eq.~(\ref{eq-non}), we obtain an objective function that meets its minimum value when the market value state is set to be the equilibrium state